 According to the Maple Leafs’ official website, it’s “not known” why the team is called what it is, though they quote team founder Conn Smythe (1895-1980) saying he was inspired by the maple leaf badges many Canadians wore during the First World War.
 This still doesn’t explain why he chose to pluralize the name in the way he did.
 Complicating matters further, there existed sports teams in Canada called “the Maple Leafs” before Smythe’s hockey team, and indeed, before World War I.

-Does the Queen own all the land in Canada?
+Does the British monarch own all the land in Canada?

 No, not all, and no, not personally.